Degree: Master of Arts (M.A.)

 If you complete the master’s program in Sociology and subsequently earn a doctoral degree, you will be qualified for a career in academia.
 Many of our graduates begin a doctoral program at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS) of the Graduate School of Economic and Social Sciences (GESS).

-Apart from research and teaching, sociologist are sought after in a number of different areas.
+Apart from research and teaching, sociologist are sought-after in a number of different areas.
 You can for example work

 The mandatory research internship (6 ECTS credits) is an integral part of the master’s program in Sociology.
 You can choose between a six-week internship at a research institution for social sciences or a two-week Summer School course with an empirical focus on social sciences.
-If you work as a student assistant at one of the chairs of the Department of Political Science, your job may, in certain cases, be recognized as equivalent to a research internship.
+If you work as a student assistant at one of the chairs of the Department of Sociology, your job may, in certain cases, be recognized as equivalent to a research internship.

 Successful graduates are encouraged to apply for the doctoral program at the Center for Doctoral Studies in Social and Behavioral Sciences (CDSS) of the Graduate School of Economic and Social Sciences (GESS).
 This not only prepares them for an academic career, but also allows them to specialize in different fields of study.
 Usually, doctoral candidates will also join the team of academic staff members or teach from their second year onwards, which is a unique opportunity for them to gain valuable practical experience.
 In some cases, credits obtained during the master's program can be counted towards the doctorate requirements, thus reducing the time needed to complete the doctoral program.